greydongilmore/clinical_dicom2bids_smk/README.md

 3. If you run `docker images ls` in the terminal you will also notice the built image `d2b-clinical_image`.
 Now if you type `docker ps -a`, you should see the corresponding container named `d2b-clinical`.

+### Docker run

-4. Now you can run the built image using the following default command:
+1. Now you can run the built image using the following default command:

     ```sh
     # Start the instance
     docker run -it --rm d2b-clinical_image bash
     ```

-4. Inside the container the main directory will be located at `/d2b-clinical`.
+2. Inside the container the main directory will be located at `/d2b-clinical`.
 By default the data directory is the one found in this repository (it is copied to the Docker image when building).
 Inside the container, the test DICOMs are stored in `/data/dicoms` and the default output will be `/data/output`.
 You can test the Docker instance by running the following (in the root of `/d2b-clinical`):

     ```sh
     #Run the Snakemake pipline
     snakemake -j4
     ```

-5. To link your dataset to the container you need to map the data path within the `docker run` command.
+3. To link your dataset to the container you need to map the data path within the `docker run` command.
 Ensure your input path has the structure outline above (in the example the path supplied here would be `*/data):

     ```sh
     docker run -v <path-to-data-dir>:/data -it --rm d2b-clinical_image bash
     ```

-6. Now when you run Snakemake the data ouput will appear at your specified path `output` directory.
+4. Now when you run Snakemake the data ouput will appear at your specified path `output` directory.

 ## Run Locally